NURS 105 Nursing Care Foundations Test 3 at Baton Rouge General Medical Center

 C) Decreased empathy and emotional exhaustionExplanation

 Compassion fatigue occurs when healthcare workers experience emotional and physical exhaustion from continuous exposure to patients’ suffering.
 It leads to diminished empathy, emotional numbness, and burnout.
-Compassion fatigue can affect the quality of patient care and decrease job satisfaction, highlighting the importance of self-care and support for healthcare providers.Which of the following is a recommended practice for maintaining patient confidentiality in electronic health records (EHRs)?
+Compassion fatigue can affect the quality of patient care and decrease job satisfaction, highlighting the importance of self-care and support for healthcare providers.What does the term "nursing informatics" refer to in healthcare?

 Explanation